-Little information is available as yet, other than some images and a form to fill out on the Dyson website to express interest.
-We know that the Dyson Zone, at its core, is a pair of noise-cancelling over-ear headphones “delivering immersive, high-fidelity sound”.
+We now know that the Dyson Zone, at its core, is a pair of noise-cancelling over-ear headphones “delivering immersive, high-fidelity sound”.
+There are eleven microphones, with 8 of them used to reduce surrounding noise (by as much as 38dB).
 It also comes with a Contact-free Visor, said to channel a continuous stream of purified air to your nose and mouth without touching your face.
 That clean air is passed through a 2-stage purification process that is said to be capable of filtering city fumes and pollutants.

 “A first foray into the world of audio, Dyson engineers took a scientific approach, choosing not to rely on a 'golden listener' approach that many others do,” the company said.

 “Dyson's team of audio engineers and acousticians sought to engineer excellent audio led by metrics, backed up with extensive listening trials.
 The result: pure, rich audio and advanced noise cancellation.”